2025 Charlotte Pride Drag Pageant Participant Application

 - Contestant must reside within a 100-mile radius of Charlotte, NC.

-- If contestant is a Charlotte Pride Title Holder within the last three years in any category (Mr., Ms., or Mx.), contestant may not compete in the same category in which they have already held a Title.
+- If contestant is a Charlotte Pride Title Holder within the last three years in any category (Mr., Miss, or Mx.), contestant may not compete in the same category in which they have already held a Title.
 However, contestant may compete in a different category.

-Each contestant in each category will be interviewed on Sunday, July 13th, at the Charlotte Pride offices at 1900 The Plaza, Charlotte, NC, 28203.
+Each contestant in each category will be interviewed on Sunday, July 20th, at the Charlotte Pride offices at 1900 The Plaza, Charlotte, NC, 28203.
 The interviews will be scored by a panel of judges, and scores will be used to narrow each category (if necessary) to a maximum of five contestants.

 The interview component will be scored by the judges as follows: